 As is often the case with such questions, the answer can be difficult to predict.
 Sometimes it’s a “yes”, sometimes it’s a “no”, and sometimes it’s a very dubious “maybe”.
 Ultimately, there are many variable factors at play, and we’ll go over them below.

 The internet is a very large place, so it’s difficult to just point at one site and say “this is the place to get a used graphics card”.
 Not to mention that even the most trustworthy sites have a fair share of online shopping horror stories attached to them.
 But on the bright side, everyone talks about the bad and very rarely about the good – eBay, Craigslist, the r/hardwareswap subreddit, you name it – they’ve all experienced thousands of fluid sales with no issues alongside a comparably small number of scams and faulty components.

 That said, eBay does offer avenues to refund your money in the case that the transaction proves problematic, all thanks to its ”Money Back Guarantee” policy.
 This policy is a no-nonsense refund for faulty or broken items or those that don’t match the listing.
 If the seller tries to play hardball, then eBay steps in and acts as a mediator, and they have a tendency to side with the buyer.

-Craigslist is more of a gamble given there’s no protection or insurance whatsoever, but you do get the convenience of proximity and the chance to inspect a card in person before committing to a purchase.
+Craigslist is more of a gamble given that there’s no protection or insurance whatsoever, but you do get the convenience of proximity and the chance to inspect a graphics card in person before committing to a purchase.